32 and 64 bit

 ProDelphi measures in CPU-cycles.
 The smallest measurable unit is 1 CPU-cycle.
 This means that on a Pentium with 1000 MHz the smallest measurable duration is 0.001 µs = 1ns.

-Idle times produced by some Windows-API calls are not measured, also idle times of some Delphi calls.
+Idle times produced by some Windows-API calls are measured separately, also idle times of some Delphi calls.
+Idle times are nor included in the runtime.
 See list of handled functions in the manual.

 ProDelphi supports Pentium and Pentium compatible processors.